-- 10.76 A cross-border arrangement is an arrangement that has steps in two or more countries.
-An effect of a cross-border arrangement might be the gaining of a tax advantage in a country other than New Zealand.
-If so, an issue might arise as to the relevance of this purpose or effect of the arrangement when considering whether s BG 1 applies. - 10.77 Where an arrangement has a purpose or effect of obtaining a tax advantage in another country, that purpose or effect is not a tax avoidance purpose or effect under s BG 1.
-This is for two reasons: - A "tax avoidance arrangement" is an arrangement that has a purpose or effect in relation to "income tax" imposed by the Act.
-214 Foreign income tax is not "income tax" imposed by the Act.
-Therefore, the avoidance of foreign tax is not tax avoidance for the purposes of s BG 1. - The Parliamentary contemplation test examines whether an arrangement, viewed in a commercially and realistic way, uses or circumvents the specific provision in a manner consistent with Parliament's purpose.
+- 10.73 Some arrangements might have the effect of gaining a tax advantage in a country other than New Zealand.
+If so, an issue might arise as to the relevance of this purpose or effect of the arrangement when considering whether s BG 1 applies. - 10.74 Where an arrangement has a purpose or effect of obtaining a tax advantage in another country, that purpose or effect is not a tax avoidance purpose or effect under s BG 1.
+This is for two reasons:

+- A "tax avoidance arrangement" is an arrangement that has a purpose or effect in relation to "income tax" imposed by the Act.
+282 Foreign income tax is not "income tax" imposed by the Act.
+Therefore, the avoidance of foreign tax is not tax avoidance for the purposes of s BG 1. - The Parliamentary contemplation test examines whether an arrangement, viewed as a whole and in a commercially and realistic way, uses or circumvents the specific provision in a manner consistent with Parliament's purpose.
 The specific provision is a provision in the New Zealand Act.
-It is not a specific provision contained in the income tax legislation of another country.
+It is not a specific provision contained in the income tax legislation of another country. - 10.75 However, the avoidance of foreign tax may be relevant to the application of the merely incidental test in s BG 1.
+An arrangement may avoid not only foreign income tax but also income tax imposed by the Act.
+Where an arrangement has two or more purposes or effects and one purpose or effect is tax avoidance, the merely incidental test must be applied. - 10.76 The merely incidental test provides that an arrangement will not be a tax avoidance arrangement if the tax avoidance purpose or effect of the arrangement is merely incidental to a non-tax avoidance purpose or effect of the arrangement.
+The avoidance of foreign income tax is a non-tax avoidance purpose or effect of the arrangement. - 10.77 Accordingly, it is possible that the tax avoidance purpose or effect of the arrangement may be merely incidental to the arrangement's non-tax avoidance purpose or effect of avoiding foreign tax.
+The consequence will be that the arrangement is not a tax avoidance arrangement.
+However, if the New Zealand tax avoidance purpose is pursued as an end in itself and does not naturally follow from, attaches to, or is subordinate or subsidiary to, a non-tax avoidance purpose, the tax avoidance purpose will not be merely incidental. - 10.78 And, the New Zealand government, through the Commissioner, has responsibilities under various legal instruments, including tax treaties, to exchange information with other tax authorities.
+If an arrangement has the effect of gaining a tax advantage from another country's tax system, the Commissioner may provide details and documentation to that other country.